Minimum Wages in Concentrated Labor Markets: Conclusion

-Prior work has largely ignored that the minimum wage effect on employment varies systematically by market structure, thus reporting hybrid elasticities that are close to zero.
+Prior work has largely ignored that minimum wage effects vary systematically between competitive and monopsonistic labor markets, frequently reporting near-zero employment effects in the midst of both extremes.
 Future research should acknowledge the underlying heterogeneity and increasingly test for the role of monopsony power or a proxy thereof.
-Additional work that examines the empirical connection between the labor supply elasticity to the firm and labor market concentration, the classical source of monopsony power, would prove insightful.
-Apart from labor market concentration, future work should envisage further parameters that capture ``modern'' sources of monopsony power like search cost or idiosyncratic preferences -- factors that may additionally moderate minimum wage effects.
+Apart from labor market concentration as the classical source, future work should envisage other moderators that capture ``modern'' sources of monopsony power more directly -- factors like job differentiation or search frictions that may additionally moderate minimum wage effects.
+Although this study provides tentative evidence that markdowns, the most comprehensive measure of monopsony power, are mitigating negative minimum wage effects on employment, additional work on this subject would prove insightful.

 [heading=bibintoc]